solidi/writing/55-whats-in-a-career-promotion.md

 ### Skill Sets

 An individual applies *skill sets* to complete work.
 Skill sets are the necessary application of knowledge when performing work.
 Whatever the domain, the group acknowledges levels of *skill sets*.
 The natural course of skills development provides *eminence*, optimally tackling the job.
-Eminence demands an efficiency of delivery, exemplifying its orchestration to its peers.
+Eminence demands an efficiency of delivery, exemplifying orchestration to their peers.

 ```
 **Skill Set Accelerants**